MartinBriday/pylephare/README.md

 `filtername1, filtername1.err, filtername2, filtername2.err, ... filternameN, filternameN.err, CONTEXT, Z-SPEC, STRING`

 where `filtername{}` is a known filter by LePhare with the format `instrument.band`, for instance `sdss.u` or `ps1.z`.
-The file `/test/lephare/data_test.csv` is an example.
+The file `pylephare/data/data_test.csv` is an example.

 ### Config File
 LePhare request that you provide a config file.
 We invite you to check LePhare config documentation.
-An example is provided here: `test/lephare/lephare_zphot_input.para`
+An example is provided here: `pylephare/config/default.config` which is copied to your pylephare environment, see below.

 All config file parameters could be changed later on.